alexpchin/react-training-workshop/README.md

 This will open up `localhost:3001` and give you access to all the exercises.

+# Lesson Order

+There's a load of notes in `lessons/` that map to exercises.
+The order they should be done is as follows:

+- lessons/introductions.md (uses the `beginning/` folder)
+- lessons/react-router-lessons.md
+- lessons/communication-redux-lessons.md
+- lessons/testing-react-lessons.md
+- lessons/final-lessons.md

 ### Credits

 A lot of this content was taken / inspired by other publically available examples / repositories online.